Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 Common Mistakes Trekkers Make While Training

-Many hikers make simple mistakes that create unnecessary difficulty during the trek.
+Many hikers make simple training mistakes that can create unnecessary difficulty during the trek.

 The most common are: